Sure Dividend

 Growth Prospects

-Cincinnati Financial has a positive growth outlook moving forward from new policies written, as well as its equity exposure in the US.
+Cincinnati Financial has a positive growth outlook moving forward from the new policies it has written, as well as its equity exposure in the US.

 The company has a successful history of growing profits through new policies written, outperforming the industry benchmark, and taking market share as a result.
 Price increases helped the company grow premium revenue for the past several years.